DKER2/taskmanager/README.md

 ## Known Limitations
 List any known limitations or areas for improvement:
 - The repository now only have master branch as PROD environemnt.
 To sepearate the env we can create another develop branch specifically for testing
--
+- The app now does not support authorization.
+That is vulnerable for attacking, because the hacker can just do a for loop to call api, the database will be flood with dummy data
 -

 ## Technology Stack